Fast relaxation of the random field Ising dynamics: Abstract

 We study the convergence properties of Glauber dynamics for the random field Ising model (RFIM) with ferromagnetic interactions on finite domains of $\mathbb{Z}^d$, $d \ge 2$.
 Of particular interest is the \emph{Griffiths phase} where correlations decay exponentially fast in expectation over the quenched disorder, but there exist arbitrarily large islands of weak fields where low-temperature behavior is observed.
 Our results are twofold:

-1. Under \emph{weak spatial mixing} (boundary-to-bulk exponential decay of correlations) in expectation, we show that the dynamics satisfy a \emph{weak} Poincar\'e inequality---equivalent to large-set expansion---implying algebraic relaxation to equilibrium over timescales polynomial in the volume $N$ of the domain, and polynomial time mixing from a warm start.
+1. Under \emph{weak spatial mixing} (boundary-to-bulk exponential decay of correlations) in expectation, we show that the dynamics satisfy a \emph{weak} Poincar\'e inequality implying polynomial relaxation to equilibrium over timescales polynomial in the volume $N$ of the domain, and polynomial time mixing from a warm start.
 From this we construct a polynomial-time approximate sampling algorithm based on running Glauber dynamics over an increasing sequence of approximations of the domain.

 2. Under \emph{strong spatial mixing} (exponential decay of correlations even near boundary pinnings) in expectation, we prove a \emph{full} Poincar\'e inequality, implying exponential relaxation to equilibrium and $N^{o(1)}$-mixing time.
-Note by way of example, both weak and strong spatial mixing hold at any temperature, provided the external fields are strong enough.
+Both weak and strong spatial mixing hold at any temperature, provided the external fields are strong enough.

 Our proofs combine a stochastic localization technique which has the effect of increasing the variance of the field, with a field-dependent coarse graining which controls the resulting sub-critical percolation process of sites with weak fields.